fission-codes/fission/README.md

 If using Linux, install `libpq-dev`

 ### Seamless Deployments
-Deployments are just one step: `fission up`
+Deployments are just one step: `fission app publish`

 ```